-In order to increase the supply and affordability of housing, the City has engaged in significant planning for housing through Area Plans (portions of the General Plan which focus on a particular part of the City), Redevelopment Plans (community revitalization plans authorized and organized under the provisions of the former California Community Redevelopment Law), and major development projects created in partnership with private sponsors.
-Recently adopted community plans include Balboa Park, Glen Park, Market and Octavia, Japantown, Rincon Hill and the Central Waterfront neighborhoods; the Eastern Neighborhoods program including the Mission, South of Market, Showplace Square and Potrero Hill; Candlestick, and Hunters Point Shipyard; and former Redevelopment Areas including several Redevelopment Area Plans, most recently Visitacion Valley/Schlage Lock and Transit Center District Plan.
-Other adopted major projects in the City include Treasure Island and Park Merced.
-Plans and projects underway include Japantown, Glen Park, Western SoMa and Executive Park Central SoMa, 4th and King Railyard site, and smaller community planning efforts.
+In order to increase the supply and affordability of housing, the City has engaged in significant planning for housing through Area Plans (portions of the General Plan which focus on a particular part of the City), Redevelopment Plans (community revitalization plans authorized and organized under the provisions of the California Community Redevelopment Law), and major development projects created in partnership with private sponsors.
+Adopted community plans include Balboa Park, Market and Octavia and the Central Waterfront neighborhoods; the Eastern Neighborhoods program including the Mission, South of Market, Showplace Square and Potrero Hill; Candlestick, and Hunters Point Shipyard; and several Redevelopment Area Plans, most recently Visitacion Valley/Schlage Lock.

+Plans underway include Glen Park, Western SoMa and Executive Park.
 Other major projects in development with the City include Treasure Island, Park Merced and the Transbay Transit Center.
 These ongoing community planning efforts should continue.
 These projects could result in a community accepted housing vision for the neighborhood, related zoning changes and neighborhood specific design guidelines that will encourage housing development in appropriate locations.
-Together, these planning efforts could provide capacity for significantly more than the 29,000 units allocated for this planning period (2014-2022).
+Together, these planning efforts could provide capacity for significantly more than the 31,000 units allocated for this planning period (2007-2014).
 However these plans will require significant investment in infrastructure and supporting services in order to support this growth.
 Each adopted plan contains related programs for affordable housing (directing the mix of housing types, tenures and affordability needs), infrastructure and community services, they also contain design guidelines and community review procedures.
 The City should prioritize public investment in these plan areas, according to each plans' infrastructure and community improvement program.
 These plans will also require diligence in their application: each plan contains numerous policies and principles intended to ensure neighborhood consistency and compatibility, and it is up to Planning Department staff and the Planning Commission to uphold those principles in project review and approvals.